Note to ABC: you can all go to hell

 "This follows two years of negotiations, during which we worked diligently, up to the final moments, to reach an agreement."

-Fuck you, "Rebecca Campbell, President and General Manager WABC-TV," you execrable lying bitch.
+"Rebecca Campbell, President and General Manager WABC-TV," you execrable liar.

 The plug could have been pulled at any other time in those two years.
 Is it a coincidence that it happened right before the Oscars?
 Now, I couldn't tell you the last time I watched anything on ABC, and I rarely watch awards shows.
 However, I wanted to see how Alec Baldwin and Steve Martin would do as co-hosts, and I expected Christoph Waltz to receive Best Supporting Actor for his superb portrayal of a charmingly sinister Nazi "detective."